soyoahn/soyoahn.github.io/_posts/2025-05-29-blog-post-ideas.md

 ### Technical Writing
 Musings about this wild craft.
 * Internal Style Guide: I'd like to share my quickest version of a contributor's guide.
 And the reasoning behind why mine is a quick one pager.
 * Docs requested by the reader (just send me an email request or a comment and I'll try to make it happen).
 The only downside to internal docs writing is that it's hard to generate shareable professional samples for future jobs.
-So I'll create some samples in my own time for the anyone who needs it.
 * Since I get asked all the time: What I think about AI (Please don't use it to outsource any of your thinking.
 Your neuroplastic brain will adapt to all your cut corners and it won't be pretty.)
 * A few recipes (my visual method)
 * Why you need a technical writer who cares about the whole information experience (example: docs migration - updating systems outside of docs system with updated links)